 - Mailing costs

-- Expenditures generally made by departments and colleges (e.g., travel to professional conferences, seed money for an individual project)
+- Expenditures generally made by departments and colleges (e.g., travel to professional conferences)

 - Tuition waivers

 - PI/Co-I salary